apache/pulsar/site2/docs/schema-understand.md

 Each `SchemaInfo` stored with a topic has a version.
 The schema version manages schema changes happening within a topic.

-Messages produced with `SchemaInfo` is tagged with a schema version.
+Messages produced with `SchemaInfo` are tagged with a schema version.
 When a message is consumed by a Pulsar client, the client can use the schema version to retrieve the corresponding `SchemaInfo` and use the correct schema to deserialize data.
 Once a version is assigned to or fetched from a schema, all subsequent messages produced by that producer are tagged with the appropriate version.

 Suppose you are using a Pulsar [Java client](client-libraries-java.md) to create a producer and send messages.